 A number of graduates have distinguished themselves through superior academic achievement.
 Three levels of academic achievement are noted.
 Cum Laude (honors) recognizes students receiving a minimum 3.25 GPA.
 Magna Cum Laude (high honors) recognizes students receiving a minimum 3.50 GPA.
 Summa Cum Laude (highest honors) recognizes students receiving a minimum of 3.75 GPA.
 “With Distinction” recognizes academic achievement in the master’s degree program in the College of Architecture and Design.

-Honors cited at Commencement are as of the fall semester and are finalized upon assessment of academic performance during the final semester.
-Honors are inscribed on the diplomas and transcripts of eligible students.
+Honors are finalized upon assessment of academic performance during the final semester and are inscribed on the diplomas and transcripts of eligible students.

 Graduates who have completed the Honors Program and Quest projects are also recognized.